miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 ## Assumptions

-- Input file will always be valid
+- The input file will always be valid

 ## Performance

-Inside the code there is a comment with a simple performance test using the timeit python module.
+Inside the code, there is a comment with a simple performance test using the timeit python module.

 Using my machine I get 1000 executions in 0.5867935860005673 seconds.

-Unfortunatly I don't have anything else to compare it against except my first commit without some optimizations wich had a execution time of 1.1433425469986108.
+Unfortunately I don't have anything else to compare it against except my first commit without some optimizations which had an execution time of 1.1433425469986108.

 # Original Challenge